-Between 2023 and 2025, the EIT will focus on actions at the EU level that contribute to achieving the objectives of Horizon Europe and the New European Innovation Agenda.
+Between 2024 and 2026, the EIT will focus on actions at the EU level that contribute to achieving the objectives of Horizon Europe and the New European Innovation Agenda.
 Firstly, the EIT will continue to support Europe's innovation capacity and ecosystems through the EIT KICs (their further development and expansion, and the launch of new EIT KIC as per the EIT Strategic Innovation Agenda).
-Secondly, building on its experience with knowledge triangle integration, the EIT will directly support the development of the higher education sector's entrepreneurial and innovation capacity in 2023 (and potentially beyond), conditional on the positive evaluation of the three-year pilot phase of the Higher Education Institute (HEI) Initiative.
+Secondly, building on its experience with knowledge triangle integration, the EIT will directly support the development of the higher education sector's entrepreneurial and innovation capacity.
 Through more effective cross-cutting measures, the EIT will also ensure that its impact at the EU level increases.
 Finally, the EIT will improve its operations in several areas to increase its effectiveness, efficiency, and impact, in line with the EIT/Recast Regulation and the HE Regulation.

-The EIT introduced its Impact Framework in 2021 to strengthen its impact-focused approach between 2023-2025.
+The EIT introduced its Impact Framework in 2021 to strengthen its impact-focused approach between 2024-2026.
 The Framework achieves this through improved Key Performance Indicators (KPIs) that encompass the entire impact pathways of the EIT and its KICs in line with Horizon Europe Framework Programme indicators.